-What are public holidays in Canada?
+What are the public holidays in Canada?

 Serving as breaks from the regular work routine, public holidays in Canada are days off that can contribute to a healthy work-life balance, reducing stress and fostering overall wellbeing.
 These statutory holidays, also known as public holidays, grant employees a paid day off work, but not all provinces and territories recognize each holiday.
 Some that are not statutory holidays across Canada include: